8 Immersive Experiences to consider on your next trip to Southern Africa

 Whale-watching Boat Rides

-Southern Africa has many scenic seaside sites where our ocean's majestic giants come to visit.
+Southern Africa has many scenic seaside sites where the ocean's majestic giants come to visit.
 Hermanus is the most famous of these, and hundreds of whales move through the area from June to November, but there are many more.
 Whale watching can be done from various sites closer to False Bay, near Cape Town, and sites on the eastern and southern coasts of South Africa.

 Franschhoek Uncorked